turnertg/solr-rpm/README.md

 pointing to it as a symlink.
 6. `solr` and `post` scripts are installed to `/usr/local/bin`.
 Depending on your `PATH` variable, these scripts will be available after installation as system wide commands on CLI.
-Please see notes regarding using `solr start` and `solr stop` in previous section.

 ## Notes for packagers